 In August 2021, the Company's board of directors adopted, and its stockholders approved, the 2021 Employee Stock Purchase Plan (the "ESPP"), which became effective in connection with the Direct Listing.
 The ESPP authorizes the issuance of shares of common stock pursuant to purchase rights granted to employees.
-A total of 2,663,371 shares of the Company's Class A common stock have been reserved for future issuance under the ESPP, in addition to any annual automatic evergreen increases in the number of shares of Class A common stock reserved for future issuance under the ESPP.
-The ESPP offers employees the option to purchase shares through a series of consecutive 12 month offering periods on each May 15th and November 15th (with two six-month purchase periods during each offering period).
-The initial offering period under the ESPP will be longer than 12 months, commencing on September 28, 2021 and ending on November 14, 2022, with the first purchase period commencing on September 28, 2021 and ending on May 14, 2022.
+A total of 3,585,845 shares of the Company's Class A common stock have been reserved for future issuance under the ESPP, in addition to any annual automatic evergreen increases in the number of shares of Class A common stock reserved for future issuance under the ESPP.
+The ESPP offers employees the option to purchase shares through a series of consecutive 12-month offering periods on each May 15th and November 15th (with two six-month purchase periods during each offering period).
 The price at which Class A common stock is purchased under the ESPP is equal to the lower of (i) 85% of the closing trading price per share of the Company's Class A common stock on the first trading date of an offering period in which a participant is enrolled or (ii) 85% of the closing trading price per share on the purchase date, which will occur on the last trading day of each purchase period, or such other price designated by the administrator.
+The initial offering period under the ESPP will be longer than 12 months, commencing on September 28, 2021 and ending on November 14, 2022.
+The first purchase period commenced on September 28, 2021 and ended on May 14, 2022.
+The ESPP offers a rollover feature pursuant to which, if the fair market value of a share of Class A common stock on the first purchase date is lower than the fair market value on the first trading day of the offering period, the respective offering period will terminate and each participant will be automatically enrolled in the offering period that commences immediately following the purchase date.
+In accordance with the rollover feature, immediately following the conclusion of the first purchase period on May 14, 2022, the initial offering period was terminated enrolled in a new 12-month offering period commencing on May 15, 2022 and ending on May 14, 2023.
+The impact of the rollover feature did not result in any incremental compensation cost for the three or nine months ended September 30, 2022.

-As of March 31, 2022, no shares have been purchased under the ESPP.
-For the three months ended March 31, 2022, the Company recognized \$1.4 million of stock-based compensation expense related to the ESPP and withheld \$2.5 million in contributions from employees.
-As of March 31, 2022, total unrecognized compensation costs related to the ESPP was \$4.0 million, which will be amortized over a weighted average period of 0.62 years.
+As of September 30, 2022, 0.2 million shares have been purchased under the ESPP.
+During the nine months ended September 30, 2022, the Company recognized \$4.5 million of stock-based compensation expense related to the ESPP and withheld \$5.3 million in contributions from employees.
+As of September 30, 2022, total unrecognized compensation cost related to the ESPP was \$1.9 million, which will be amortized over a weighted average period of 0.62 years.

-Stock-based compensation expense, net of actual forfeitures is reflected in the condensed consolidated statement of operations (in thousands):
+Stock-based compensation expense, net of actual forfeitures is reflected in the condensed consolidated statement of operations and comprehensive loss (in thousands):